Part I due by 11:59 p.m. on Tuesday, October 21, 2025.

 that includes:offsets

-field, which we
+field, which is an

 for the key)RowOutput